hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 - *name* - the name and identifier for the Schema
 - *description* - description of the Schema
-- *owner* - the Pike compatible org identifier for the owning org of the Schema
+- *owner* - the Pike compatible organization identifier for the owning organization of the Schema
 - *properties* - a list of `PropertyDefinitions` that define the attributes of the entity being defined by the Schema